 Reverb has been one of the most important tools in music production and audio engineering since its beginning.
-As you probably already know, reverb is type of effect that, when added to the sound, introduces width and depth.
+As you probably already know, reverb is a type of effect that, when added to the sound, introduces width and depth.
 It can be used in many different more or less creative ways but is often placed incorrectly in the mix.
 So, using it correctly and in proper amounts is crucial to enrich the overall sound image in the mix.
 It is also important to remember that when you use reverb on something, you are actually pushing it back in the overall sound image.

 One of my favorite creative techniques that involve reverb is parallel reverb processing.
 For example, you could have 3 different reverb effects on independent send/return channels.
 Each one of them would have different settings and would be positioned differently with the help of panning.
 Using the reverb effect like this results in a more diverse sense of space than when it is used in a classic way.

 ~ Rhythm group, Dry